Simulating the hydraulic behavior of the interior of a building

 - exchanges_close

-- exchanges_combined
+- exchanges_combine

 - rooms

-The data.frame rooms corresponds to the first key inputs, while the data.frames exchanges open, exchanges_close and exchanges_combined are variants of the second key input: all openings open, all openings closed but not waterproof, and all exterior openings closed and all interior openings open.
+The data.frame rooms corresponds to the first key inputs, while the data.frames exchanges open, exchanges_close and exchanges_combine are variants of the second key input: all openings open, all openings closed but not waterproof, and all exterior openings closed and all interior openings open.

 model = analyse_model(